Regina-Cupido-Officium/Writr-with-Yahoo-Color-Palette/README.md

-# Writr-Rev
+# Writr_Rev
-Writr-Rev is a Blogger Template Hack with Yahoo Color Platte and CodeBlock with SyntaxHighlight
+Writr_Rev is a Blogger Template Hack with Yahoo Color Platte and CodeBlock with SyntaxHighlight